FIDELISSANYA/Denlani_studio_project/README.md

  * CSS - which was used to style the pages incuding the left aside navigation bar

  * Javascript - contains the scripts necessary to run the ip.
+ *JQuery - used to add toggle and hover effects

  ## Reference
  * Materialize CSS Javascript
  * W3schools
  * MDN
+ * Youtube freecodecamp tutorials

  [Go Back to the top](#portfolio)